opsmop/opsmop/docs/source/advanced.rst

 .. note::
     Referencing an undefined variable in a condition will intentionally result in an error.
 This may be avoided by using `Jinja2 <http://jinja.pocoo.org/docs/>`_ to select defaults.
-However, you could also just define a default with :ref:`module_set` prior to doing a :ref:`register` call and make things easy.
+However, you could also just define a default with :ref:`module_set` prior to doing a 'register' call (see :ref:`registration`) and make things easy.
 That way, all variables will have defaults and you don't have to express the default from within a template.
 This tip also works for general templating advice.